mggg/VoteKit/paper/paper.md

     visualizations* to compare and analyze profiles and election outcomes.

+A tutorial that includes step-by-step example code for all of the aforementioned topics can be found in the VoteKit documentation [@VoteKitDocs].

 # Statement of need

 <!-- Social choice theory grew out of welfare economics in the mid-twentieth